prettier/prettier-vscode/README.md

 **You have legacy linter settings in your VS Code config.
 They are no longer being used.**

 If you receive this error message it means that one of the following settings were found in your VS Code config.
 Either in your global or workspace settings.
-These configuration options should be deleted.
+These configuration options should be deleted as they are no longer used for anything.
 See [these instructions for linter configuration](#linter-integration).

 ```
 prettier.eslintIntegration